Estates General of 1593: Noble claimants

 Meanwhile, the Estates began to consider the various candidates for king.
 There were a considerable number of French princes who held ambitions in that regard.
-Among them were the duke of Lorraine and his son the marquis du Pont; the duke of Nemours representing the house of Savoie (though the duke of Savoie also had interest); the young duke of Guise, the duke of Mercœur, Mayenne himself and his son the baron d'Aiguillon for the cadet house of Lorraine descended from the first duke of Guise.
+Among them were the duke of Lorraine and his son the marquis du Pont; the duke of Nemours representing the house of Savoie (though the duke of Savoy also had interest); the young duke of Guise, the duke of Mercœur, Mayenne himself and his son the baron d'Aiguillon for the cadet house of Lorraine descended from the first duke of Guise.
 During May, Mayenne also undertook secret negotiations with the nominally royalist Cardinal Bourbon, nephew of the first Cardinal Bourbon about him succeeding his uncle as ligueur king through a marriage to the Infanta.
 Cardinal Bourbon had not yet received his orders, and it was therefore possible for him to cast them off and become a secular prince.
 His candidacy was only pushed half heartedly by some involved, who were using it largely to pressure Henri's conversion.

 Of these men, only du Pont and Nemours had a recent Valois heritage to offer.
 However many of the men's claims was based on descent through the line of a woman, which violated Salic Law.
 Other candidates looked to a marriage with the Infanta to validate their claims.

 In the hopes of coming to a consensus as to who to push on the Estates, the Lorraine-Guise family met at Reims in late April for a family conference.
 In the six day conference that followed both the young duke of Guise and du Pont were popular candidates, however Mayenne was uninterested in providing his backing to either man.
 No agreement was therefore reached by the time the conference dissolved and Mayenne returned to the Estates.